aimat-lab/cluster-hyperopt-tutorial/Tutorial.md

 ### Section 4
 In the 4.
 Section we create the configuration file needed to run the hyperparameter search.
+You can save this file at an arbitrary location on the BWUniCluster.
+But memorize the path to it, since you will need it again in Section 8.

 Do not confuse this configuration file with the hyperopt_config parameter for the ```run_hyperopt(hyperopt_config=None)``` function, created in section 3.
 The config file can be split in roughly 8 parts: